-In March 2011, the Company entered into a new \$325.0 million credit facility with certain lending institutions and terminated its prior \$200.0 million revolving credit facility in order to increase the Company's available financing and to expand its lending syndicate.
-The credit facility has a term of four years and provides for a committed revolving credit line of up to \$300.0 million, in addition to a \$25.0 million term loan facility.
+The Company has a credit facility with certain lending institutions.
+The credit facility has a term of four years through March 2015 and provides for a committed revolving credit line of up to \$300.0 million.
 The commitment amount under the revolving credit facility may be increased by an additional \$50.0 million, subject to certain conditions and approvals as set forth in the credit agreement.
-The Company incurred and capitalized \$1.6 million in deferred financing costs in connection with the credit facility.

-The credit facility may be used for working capital and general corporate purposes and is collateralized by substantially all of the assets of the Company and certain of its domestic subsidiaries (other than trademarks and the land and buildings comprising the Company's corporate headquarters) and by a pledge of 65% of the equity interests of certain of the Company's foreign subsidiaries.
-Up to \$5.0 million of the facility may be used to support letters of credit, of which none were outstanding as of December 31, 2012.
+The credit facility may be used for working capital and general corporate purposes and is secured by a first priority lien on substantially all of the assets of the Company and the assets of certain of its domestic subsidiaries (other than trademarks and the land and buildings comprising the Company's corporate headquarters) and by a pledge of the equity interests of certain of its domestic subsidiaries and 65% of the equity interests of certain of the Company's foreign subsidiaries.
+Up to \$5.0 million of the facility may be used to support letters of credit, of which none were outstanding as of December 31, 2013.
 The Company is required to maintain a certain leverage ratio and interest coverage ratio as set forth in the credit agreement.
-As of December 31, 2012, the Company was in compliance with these ratios.
+As of December 31, 2013, the Company was in compliance with these ratios.
 The credit agreement also provides the lenders with the ability to reduce the borrowing base, even if the Company is in compliance with all conditions of the credit agreement, upon a material adverse change to the business, properties, assets, financial condition or results of operations of the Company.
 The credit agreement contains a number of restrictions that limit the Company's ability, among other things, and subject to certain limited exceptions, to incur additional indebtedness, pledge its assets as security, guaranty obligations of third parties, make investments, undergo a merger or consolidation, dispose of assets, or materially change its line of business.
 In addition, the credit agreement includes a cross default provision whereby an event of default under other debt obligations, as defined in the credit agreement, will be considered an event of default under the credit agreement.